Panasonic G5 versus Panasonic GX1

 - More modern: Is somewhat more recent (announced 8 months after the GX1).

-Reasons to prefer the Panasonic Lumix DMC-GX1:
+Arguments in favor of the Panasonic Lumix DMC-GX1:

 - More compact: Is smaller (116x68mm vs 120x83mm) and will fit more readily into a bag.